Nonprofit-Exchange-Hub/web-app/server/test/E2ETESTING.md

 ## Goals
 - Test REST api endpoint layers in the server against a realistic test database.
 These tests can replace the manual process of testing each endpoint when submitting a new PR.
-- Avoid regressions: chaning a code in one place should not change the way code behaves somewhere else
+- Avoid regressions: changing a code in one place should not change the way code behaves somewhere else
 - Consume the REST Api routes as the Front End would use it
 - No mocking the services: Use the entire app as-bootstrapped, including the services and repositories from the dependency injection module
 - Use an actual database instead of an [in-memory database](https://dev.to/webeleon/unit-testing-nestjs-with-typeorm-in-memory-l6m) to get as close as possible to the real deal